 Jason Weller, Chief

-Jason Weller has led NRCS since December 2012.
-He served as acting chief December 2012 to July 2013.
-He was selected permanent chief in July 2013.
-As chief, he oversees programs that help protect the environment, preserve our natural resources and improve agricultural sustainability through voluntary, private-lands conservation.
+Jason Weller has served as Chief of NRCS since July 2013.
+As Chief, he oversees programs that help protect the environment, preserve our natural resources and improve agricultural sustainability through voluntary, private-lands conservation.
 He leads a staff of more than 10,000 employees across the country and manages a budget of about $4 billion.

-Before assuming this role, Jason served as NRCS’s acting associate chief for Conservation and as chief of staff where he worked alongside Chief Dave White and the agency’s national and state leaders to plan and implement strategic conservation initiatives and conduct the annual business operations of the agency.
+From December 2012 to July 2013, Jason served as Acting Chief of NRCS.
+Before assuming this role, he served as Acting Associate Chief for Conservation and as Chief of Staff where he worked alongside Chief Dave White and the agency’s national and state leaders to plan and implement strategic conservation initiatives and conduct the annual business operations of the agency.

 Jason is a native of northern California.
-He earned his undergraduate degree from Carleton College in Northfield, Minn. and a graduate degree in public policy from the University of Michigan.
+He earned his undergraduate degree from Carleton College in Northfield, Minnesota, and a graduate degree in public policy from the University of Michigan.

 Jason and his wife have two young daughters and live in Maryland.